Types of weathering

 Igneous rocks

-Weathering, transfer, deposition, petrification
+Weathering, transport, deposition, petrification

 Crystallization